sbeck3d/com.unity.asset-bundle-analyzer/README.md

 # Asset Bundle Analyzer Package
 ## com.unity.support.asset-bundle-analyzer
+Version 0.1.0 [last updated 2020-01-02]

 This tool extracts useful information from Unity asset bundles and stores the information in an SQLite database.

 ## Getting started

-**Newly packagized**
+####Newly packagized

 Add this to your Packages/manifest.json to include it in a project:

 "com.unity.asset-bundle-analyzer": "https://git@github.com/sbeck3d/com.unity.asset-bundle-analyzer.git"

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Manual/upm-ui.html).

-This package runs a python script via command line.
+The AssetBundle Analyzer runs a python script and saves a database file (.db) in the project folder.

-You need Python 2.7 accessible from path to run this program.
+~~You need Python 2.7~~ Now compatible with Python 3.7 accessible from path to run this program.
 You will also need a tool such as [DB Browser for SQLite](https://sqlitebrowser.org/) to open the database.

 ## Optional arguments
+####[Currently not supported in 0.1.0 - coming soon]

 * -p PATTERN, --pattern PATTERN: wildcard pattern used to recursively find asset bundles in the specified folder (default: *)
 *  -o OUTPUT, --output OUTPUT: name of the output database file (default: database)